ludwigjo/SE-Gorup10-CI/README.md

 GitHandler, TestGitHandler, NotificationHandler NotificationHandlerTest, project setup, Build.
 TestBuild, some minor changes to CIS.

 **Sebastian:**
-HistoryHandler, HistoryHandlerTest, HtmlFormater, CIS: _handleGetRequest()_, Some minor additions to Build, First version of the deploy script (run_ngrok.sh)
+HistoryHandler, HistoryHandlerTest, HtmlFormater, CIS: _handleGetRequest()_, FormatHandler, Some minor additions to Build, First version of the deploy script (run_ngrok.sh)

 **Şefik:**
 Management and configuration of the remote server,